 City of Sydney

 Sydney is a vibrant city with a diverse population.
 It features a rich history, international tourist attractions and an exciting calendar of events.
 The City of Sydney is the local government authority responsible for the city centre and more than 30 suburbs in our local area.
-Sustainable Sydney 2030 is our vision for a green, global and connected city.
-As part of this vision, we are working hard to create a city that is inclusive, accessible and welcoming for people of all ages and abilities.
+Sustainable Sydney 2030 is its vision for a green, global and connected city.
+As part of this vision, it is working hard to create a city that is inclusive, accessible and welcoming for people of all ages and abilities.

 Duke of Edinburgh